 Harvard University Library’s digital collection covers a wide range of immigrant experiences, neatly organized by topic.
-You’ll find information and resources to help you understand Scandinavian Immigration, the California Gold Rush, the Settlement House Movement, the Chinese Exclusion Act and many other issues, as well as a handy immigration timeline.
+You’ll find information and resources to help you understand Scandinavian immigration, the California Gold Rush, the Settlement House Movement, the Chinese Exclusion Act and many other issues.

 Writers employed under the Work Projects Administration interviewed thousands of ordinary men and women from 1936 to 1940 to collect their life stories for an American Folklore Project.
 The resulting narratives offer firsthand accounts of rural and urban life in the late 1800s and early 1900s.

 Dedicated to the digitization and access to Canadian archival collections, this site offers historical background for your Canadian ancestors.
-Click one of the online exhibits, such as Canada in the Making, for helpful summaries and links to original documents.
+Click one of the online exhibits, such as Monographs, for helpful summaries and links to original documents.
 Search the Genealogy section of the Héritage Project by place or subject keywords.
-The Canadiana Discovery Portal takes you to digitized resources contributed by numerous libraries, museums and archives.
+The search bar takes you to digitized resources contributed by numerous libraries, museums and archives.